tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 3. Click `Save Enabled as New Mod Pack`
 4. Click `Open Mod Pack Folder`.
 5. Enter the folder with the name of your modpack
-6. Copy `install.txt` to your script directory.
-Then make a `Mods` folder and copy the `enabled.json` file into the Mods folder.
+6. Make a `Mods` folder and copy `install.txt` and `enabled.json` file into it
-7. Run `./manage-tModLoaderServer.sh install --skip-tml` to install the mods on your server. **This is not necessary if you are using Docker, it will be done automatically**
+7. Run `./manage-tModLoaderServer.sh install-mods` to install the mods on your server. **This is not necessary if you are using Docker, it will be done automatically**

 ### Server Configuration
 If you want to run tModLoader without needing any input on startup (such as from an init system), copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/serverconfig.txt) and change the settings how you like.
 Key options are defined below, and other options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file).